 [Author’s note: sometime last week, in broad daylight, I saw myself turn into Mr. Hyde.
 I’m not quite sure what happened.
 Apparently there was lot’s of anger, and a few more-than-unkind words to my wife.
-When I regained my senses, I found myself in an old stamp store, and a gentleman was offering me some type of vintage foreign stamps.
+When I regained my senses, I found myself in an old stamp store, and a gentleman was offering me some type of vintage foreign stamps, not your run of the mill stamps that I’m used to from the CVS near me.
 Well, since WF aims to include different perspectives, and for lack of better inspiration this week, I thought I could transcribe Mr. Hyde’s scribbles here.]

 Are there not some moments when we wish we could get rid of God?
 C’mon, let’s be frank.
 Every now and then we need some privacy to commit our pet sin.
 Or just room to vent and be rude and mistreat people.
 A little condescension toward others comes so natural, doesn’t it?
 And oh, there is no aspirin for low self-esteem better than a tasty gossip in the library corner, while crumbs of mini-muffins fall on the rare books collection.
 It is annoying, if not disturbing, to have a presence of goodness by our side all the time; God would be more convenient if we could turn him off with a remote control.
 He would be more pleasing still if handed out power and money and wisdom, and stayed out of the way.